 Windsor opened his first art studio in the Gaslamp Quarter in 1994.
 Since then he has artistically explored a wide range of subjects.
-Windsor’s Urban-Scapes have been exhibited and received awards at numerous juried exhibitions, group shows and corporate venues in San Diego and Southern California, and they are held in many private collections throughout the U.S. and Europe.
-He has produced a variety of portrait commissions and military historical works.
-Windsor works in a variety of mediums including pastels, oils, acrylic, watercolors and linocut block prints.
-His artistic breadth ranges from plein air, to abstract, to most recently Terra-cotta sculpture.
-In 2009, Windsor received Art Kudos International Online Merit Award for Acrylic Landscape painting He has exhibited internationally including Ankara, Istanbul, Mexico and Yokohama and throughout the U.S.A.
+Windsor’s Urbanscapes have been exhibited and received awards at juried exhibitions, group shows and corporate venues in San Diego and Southern California, and they are held in many private collections throughout the U.S. and Europe.
+He has produced portrait commissions and military historical works.
+Windsor works in a variety of mediums including pastel, oil, acrylic, watercolor, linocut block prints and, most recently, terracotta sculpture.
+His artistic breadth ranges from plein air to abstract.
+In 2009, Windsor received Art Kudos International Online Merit Award for Acrylic Landscape painting He has exhibited internationally including Ankara, Istanbul, Mexico and Yokohama, and throughout the U.S.

-Windsor is currently an Associate Artist member of the California Art Club, and a former board member with A.R.T.S., A Reason to Survive, which empowers troubled youth through the arts.
-He is also former Education Chair for the San Diego Museum of Art Artist Guild.
-Windsor has also served as a member of the Public Arts Selection Committee for the San Diego Regional Airport Authority Art Program.
-Windsor was the founding Director of Exhibits at the USS Midway Museum, and former Traveling Exhibits Designer at the San Diego Natural History Museum.
+Windsor is an Associate Artist member of the California Art Club, Oil Painters of America, International Acrylic Painters Association and San Diego Watercolor Society.
+He is a former board member of A.R.T.S.
+(A Reason to Survive), which empowers troubled youth through the arts, and he is former Education Chair of the San Diego Museum of Art Artist Guild.
+Windsor has also served as a member of the Public Arts Selection Committee of the San Diego Regional Airport Authority Art Program.
+Duke is an experienced art instructor who has taught art to both adults and children at numerous venues, and he has juried many local and regional art exhibitions.